Click here to see the garden at Villa Augustus!

 It was not the first time that Villa Augustus had won an award.
 Earlier that same year, Villa Augustus was chosen by the Taschen publishing house as one of the 72 most beautiful places in the world to spend the night.
 The results were published in ‘Taschen’s Favourite Hotels’ (sold out).

 Would you like to know more about our garden?
 In the market, you can buy the book De Tuin van Augustus (The Garden of Augustus) and the film Dit is Villa Augustus (This is Villa Augustus), which tells the history of Villa Augustus and its garden.
 And, attention all pruners!
-Also available in the market are Jan Freriks’ classical books on pruning and the film Portret van een Tuin (Portrait of a Garden, a DVD with English subtitles) about his work on the Dordwijk country estate.
+Also available in the market are Jan Freriks’ classical books on pruning and the film Portret van een Tuin (Portrait of a Garden) about his work on the Dordwijk country estate.
 And of course, you can buy the useful Fruit Calendar!

 If you would like a guided tour of the garden, click here for more information!